Sustainable Development Goals

 Global trends

-Total government revenue (17.1.1) accounted for around a third of GDP on average worldwide in 2020, a level which has remained largely stable over the past decade.
 Most regions are close to the worldwide average level, with the exception of Latin America and the Caribbean and Sub-Saharan Africa.
-Here total government revenue stands at one-fourth, and one-fifth of GDP respectively (regional aggregate).
+Here total government revenue stands at around one-fourth of GDP (regional aggregate).

-The share of the domestic budget funded by domestic taxes (17.2.1) had pre-pandemic been at a relatively stable level of around 60% on average worldwide but declined to around 50% in 2020 as the pandemic negatively impacted economies worldwide.
+The share of the domestic budget funded by domestic taxes had pre-pandemic been at a relatively stable level of around 60% on average worldwide but declined to around 50% in 2020 as the pandemic negatively impacted economies worldwide.

 Note that the regional groupings used in the visualisation above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.